Earmyas-Measho/termina-voice-support-for-windows/research-data/README.md

-# VoiceCLI Study Raw Data
+# 🎤 VoiceCLI Study Research Data

-This directory contains the complete raw data from the VoiceCLI user study, enabling full reproducibility of all findings presented in the thesis.
+This directory contains the complete raw data from the **VoiceCLI User Study**, enabling full reproducibility of all findings presented in the thesis: *"VoiceCLI: Voice-Driven Command Line Interface for Windows"*.

-## 📊 Dataset Overview
+## 📊 Study Overview

 - **Study Type**: Controlled User Study
 - **Total Participants**: 25